beatobongco/TIL/README.md

 Some of my [talks and presentations](https://beatobongco.com/TIL/presentations/) can be found here.

 ## 8/2/2017
+* Chase gave a talk on GraphQL: a query language that could help speed up frontend heavy apps IMO.
+CMS for it: https://graphcms.com/
 * Always read this yearly article: Current State of Machine Intelligence by @Shivon https://medium.com/@shivon/the-current-state-of-machine-intelligence-3-0-e4d305da032e

 ## 7/30/2017